BELTON, Texas — There are Texas towns still enjoying the generosity of philanthropist Andrew Carnegie.

 He was the steel magnate who gave away most of his fortune in the early 1900s to build libraries.
-Ann Harder takes us to the Belton landmark bearing the Carnegie name.
+25 news visits the Belton landmark bearing the Carnegie name.

 "Of the 32 Carnegie libraries built in Texas more a century ago, 13 are still in use today like the Belton Carnegie Library which is now the Bell County Museum," said Coleman Hampton, executive director of the museum.